-ClearSky’s PD-Monitor has been used in a nationwide study to investigate whether statins are effective in slowing the progress of Parkinson’s.
+ClearSky’s PD-Monitor has been used in a major UK study to investigate whether statins are effective in slowing the progress of Parkinson’s.

 Statins, such as Simvastatin, are a group of medicines that are currently prescribed to lower cholesterol in the blood.

-The study, called PD-STAT, is taking place at 23 NHS hospitals across the UK and is led by the Peninsula Clinical Trials Unit at Plymouth University and sponsored by Plymouth Hospitals NHS Trust.
-The Cure Parkinson’s Trust and the JP Moulton Charitable Foundation are providing funding.
+The four-year study, called PD-STAT, took place at 23 NHS hospitals across the UK from 2016 to 2020 led by the Peninsula Clinical Trials Unit at Plymouth University and sponsored by Plymouth Hospitals NHS Trust.

 PD-Monitor uses small, non-invasive sensors positioned on the finger and thumb to measure movements in response to a clinical finger-tapping test, which is conventionally used to assess the progress of Parkinson’s.